James Grazioplene: Early life and education

 Grazioplene was born in Batavia, New York, and attended Notre Dame High School.

 In 1967, he received an appointment to the United States Military Academy from Congressman Barber Conable.
 While at West Point, Grazioplene designed the class of 1971's crest, which adorns the class rings of all the cadets who graduated that year.

 Military career

 Assignments

 In June 1971, Grazioplene was commissioned as a second lieutenant in the Armor Branch of the United States Army.
 He served until January 2005, retiring at the rank of major general.

-In 1984, he served as the commander of 3d Squadron, Second Armored Cavalry Regiment, which at the time was headquartered in Albert, Germany.
+In 1984, he served as the commander of 3d Squadron, Second Armored Cavalry Regiment, which at the time was headquartered in Amberg, Germany.

 After his conviction, Secretary of Defense Lloyd Austin changed Grazioplene's retired grade from major general to second lieutenant, determining that "second lieutenant was the highest grade in which he served on active duty satisfactorily,” according to a Pentagon spokesperson.